ziishaned/learn-regex/README.md

 ## 2.5 Capturing Group

 A capturing group is a group of sub-patterns that is written inside Parentheses `(...)`.
-Like As we discussed before that in regular expression if we put a quantifier after a character then it will repeat the preceding character.
+Like as we discussed before that in regular expression if we put a quantifier after a character then it will repeat the preceding character.
 But if we put quantifier after a capturing group then it repeats the whole capturing group.
 For example, the regular expression `(ab)*` matches zero or more repetitions of the character